 The Best Encouragement May Not Be Any at All

 I was somewhat torn about what to do.
 I wanted to encourage him, because I believe that reading is important and beneficial to children.
 But I didn’t want to push him too much to the point where reading became something that was a chore rather than a fun hobby.
+If you want to get the best education for your child then check out this 2nd Grade Reading Curriculum.

 I knew I didn’t want to make a reading log, because I knew the research showed that they actually backfire and make kids less inclined to read on their own.
 If he was going to read, I wanted it to be because of an intrinsic desire to do so, and I didn’t want my efforts to backfire.